LaurenceScotford/udacity-fewd-project4/README.md

+IMPORTANT NOTE: The starter code for this project used the Google Feed Reader API, which is no longer current.
+As a result, this code currently runs with errors and should be treated as an archive of my solution rather than an active project.

 # Feedreader test

 This project has been set up to run a series of tests to verify the functionality of the Feedreader app is as expected.